getpop/field-query/README.md

 fieldName(fieldArgs)[@alias]?<fieldDirective(directiveArgs)>
 ```

-To retrieve several fields in the same query, we join them using symbol `,`:
+To retrieve several fields in the same query, we join them using `,`:

 ```
 fieldName1@alias1,fieldName2(fieldArgs2)[@alias2]?<fieldDirective2>